nandahibatullah/budgety-backend/README.md

 # budgety-backend

-Node.js + Express backend app for Budgety
+Serverless Node.js backend app for Budgety built using the Serverless framework, AWS Lambda Functions, written in Typscript.